bespoke-silicon-group/hb_hammerbench/apps/barnes_hut/README.md

 This will run the simulation with the default parameters -- 8192 bodies for the Build Tree kernels (step 1, above).
 You can change which step is the default in the Makefile.

+# Sweeping

+You can a sweep of program pameters with `make go`